 From that meeting – favour keeping a ratio of at least 8 non-tumour resection cases per circulation.
 Benefit for pathologists not in HPB cancer centres to see at least some resection cases which are helpful in understanding biopsy pathology.
 Will need to ensure sufficient biopsies submitted by members.

 Participants not to discuss cases until after submitting responses – a statement to be added to the electronic response submission to confirm that the EQA cases have not been discussed with anyone prior to submitting the responses.

+Update - these items added to SOPs, and 2014 SOPs circulated to members March 2014. submitted to RCPath in April 2014 and accepted.

 2013 circulations H1 and I1